Family Law Scheduling Conference

 WHAT IS THE SCHEDULING CONFERENCE?

 The Scheduling Conference may be the first of a number of court dates which you will have before the trial date on your domestic case.
 It is the court's way to begin tracking your case, and to schedule the steps in your case's development.
-The Judge or Family Magistrate conducting your Scheduling Conference will discuss the services available which he or she may order for your case.
+The Family Magistrate or Scheduling Conference Administrator conducting your Scheduling Conference will discuss the services available which he or she may order for your case.

 The purpose of the Scheduling Conference is, in part, to determine how the case will proceed.
 In addition, it allows the court to apply its resources to assist you and your family, and to facilitate settlement.
-At the Scheduling Conference, the Judge or Magistrate may order you to participate in one or more programs offered by or through the Circuit Court.
+At the Scheduling Conference, the Magistrate or Scheduling Conference Administrator may order you to participate in one or more programs offered by or through the Circuit Court.